ADDALemos/MPPTimetables/README.md

   **GRASP** method require two additional parameters;
    - The number of iterations
    - The size of the Restricted Candidate List

+   ## Symmetry Cuts

+   To activate symmetry cuts run with the flag -c.

    # Dependencies